parsaeisa/Notes/DevOps/kubernetes.md

 # Kubernetes

+Kubernetes or k8s is container orchestration tool.

+K8s and almost all other container orchestrator use a linux kernel feature called **CFS**.
+CFS handles resource allocations and enforce limits for runing containers.

+## Service account

+This is an account that is used for pipelines in automations.

+It has a level of access that can be for example editor.

 ## Manifests

 ##  What it has :
 * service account : which is a fake account
 * api server
 * Headless services
-* Node exporter - which has metrics
+* Node exporter - which has metricss

 ## Job